Charles Sprague (poet): Personal life

-He was born in Boston on October 26, 1791, to Samuel Sprague (1753-1844), and Joanna Thayer (1756-1848).
-He was a descendant of some of America's founding fathers, including his father, Samuel Sprague (participant in the Boston Tea Party and Revolutionary War), Richard Warren (Mayflower passenger) and the Reverend Peter Hobart and William Sprague of Hingham.
+He was born in Boston on October 26, 1791, to Samuel Sprague (1753–1844), and Joanna Thayer (1756–1848).
+He was a descendant of some of America's founding fathers, including his father, Samuel (participant in the Boston Tea Party and Revolutionary War), Richard Warren (Mayflower passenger) and the Reverend Peter Hobart and William Sprague of Hingham.
 He received a common-school education, beginning at age 10 at the Franklin School in Boston.
 He was taught by Dr. Asa Bullard and Mr. Lemuel Shaw who later became Chief Justice of the Massachusetts Supreme Judicial Court.
 He lost the use of his left eye by an accident at age 10.

 His formal education ended at thirteen when he was apprenticed to a dry goods merchant, Messrs Thayer and Hunt.
 Here he gained his first practical knowledge of business.
 Later he formed a co-partnership with William B. Collander in the grocery business.
-He married Elizabeth Rand in 1814 and had four children, two dying in childhood.
-In 1819 be began working for the State Bank as a teller and when the Globe Bank was established in 1824 was employed there as a cashier.
+He married Elizabeth Rand in 1813 and had four children, two dying in childhood.
+In 1819, he began working for the State Bank as a teller and when the Globe Bank was established in 1824 was employed there as a cashier.
 He remained there, becoming an officer in the institution, until 1865 and was often referred to as the "Banker Poet" of Boston.
 He resigned his bank position, when at 73 years and growing infirm with age, he didn't want to undertake the labors of a new regime of banking under national laws.
-He enjoyed the comforts of home life, surrounded by his books, until January 22, 1875, when after a short illness he died at 84.
+He enjoyed the comforts of home life, surrounded by his books, until January 22, 1875, when after a short illness he died at 83.